Plots

 New developments in the assessment area

-AI-driven assessment is revolutionising the real estate sector through more accurate forecasts and automated processes, leading to improved decision-making.
+AI-supported evaluation is revolutionising the real estate sector through more accurate forecasts and automated processes, leading to improved decision-making.

-Definition and Purpose of Evaluation
+Definition and Purpose of Valuation

 Legal Foundations and Accounting Standards

-Traditional valuation methods, such as the cost principle and the principle of lower value, have long been the foundation of accounting.
+Traditional valuation methods, such as the acquisition cost principle and the lower of cost or market principle, have long been the foundation of accounting.
 Although these methods ensure a certain level of stability and comparability, they are increasingly reaching their limits in dynamic markets.
-They primarily rely on historical data and often inadequately account for current market developments.
+They are primarily based on historical data and often insufficiently consider current market developments.

-Cost Principle
+Acquisition Cost Principle

-The principle of lower value is a manifestation of the prudence principle and states that assets should be recorded at the lower value if the current market value is below the acquisition cost.
-This principle is particularly applied in fixed and current assets.
-It aims to ensure that losses are recognized early and that the balance sheet is not presented too optimistically.
-However, the principle of lower value can also lead to a conservative valuation that undervalues the actual worth of the company.
-For example, the increase in value of a property is not taken into account.
+The lower of cost or market principle is an expression of the prudence principle and states that assets should be recorded at the lower value if the current market value is below the acquisition cost.
+This principle is particularly applied to fixed and current assets.
+It is intended to ensure that losses are recognised early and that the balance sheet is not overly optimistic.
+However, the lower of cost or market principle can also lead to a conservative valuation, underestimating the actual value of the company.
+For example, an increase in the value of a property is not taken into account.

-Carrying Forward of Acquisition Costs
+Capitalisation of Acquisition Costs

 Fair Value Valuation